 Ready to learn how to clean towels with vinegar and baking soda?
 I mean really, REALLY clean your towels?
 Keep reading!

 Please note – this is NOT a stain remover or even really a cleaner.
-I always start with clean towels and then do these step.
+I always start with clean towels and then do these steps.
 I call it a fabric rejuvenator or a fabric refresher.
 It will literally make old towels feel and smell new again.

 Let’s clean towels with vinegar and baking soda.